-A veteran scientist who was a former secretary of the Nobel Prize Committee for Physiology and Medicine, Dr Lindberg has also spent much of his career as a professor at Sweden’s prestigious Karolinska Institute in Stockholm.
+A veteran scientist and a former secretary of the Nobel Prize Committee for Physiology or Medicine, Dr Lindberg has spent much of his career as a professor at Sweden’s prestigious Karolinska Institute in Stockholm.

 Alf was also previously head of research at Wyeth and at Aventis.
-He now uses a lifetime of his own expertise and knowledge collected from years of contact with some of the world’s most respected minds, and travels the world as an advisor and consultant to a variety of big pharmaceutical and biotechnology companies.
+He now shares a lifetime of expertise and knowledge, collected from years of contact with some of the world’s most respected minds, travelling the world as an advisor and consultant to a variety of pharmaceutical and biotechnology companies.

 Mr Peter Kirkpatrick

-Peter Kirkpatrick is Ateronon’s key medical advisor.
+Peter Kirkpatrick is key medical advisor at Cambridge Nutraceuticals.
 He is a senior specialist neurosurgeon at Addenbrooke’s Hospital, a world-class centre of medical expertise.

-The hospital is affiliated to the University of Cambridge and makes up a part of the research-based Cambridge Bio-Medical Campus.
+The hospital is affiliated to the University of Cambridge and makes up part of the research-based Cambridge Biomedical Campus.

-Mr Kirkpatrick is a leading expert on strokes and arterial and vascular disease affecting the brain, and has published more than 200 studies.
-He is also president of the Cambridgeshire branch of Headway, the brain injury charity, and has been a major fund-raiser for their work.
-His input into the analysis of research on Ateronon, and advice on future research priorities, is invaluable to the development of the business.
+Peter is a leading expert on strokes and arterial and vascular disease affecting the brain, and has published more than 200 studies.
+He is also president of the Cambridgeshire branch of Headway, the brain injury charity, and has been a major fundraiser for their work.
+His input into the analysis of research on ATERONON HEART+, and advice on future research priorities, is invaluable to the development of the business.

-Michael Heinrich is a Professor of Ethnopharmacology and Medicinal Plant Research (Pharmacognosy) at University College London (‘UCL’) School of Pharmacy and was until recently the head of the research cluster there.
+Michael Heinrich is a Professor of Ethnopharmacology and Medicinal Plant Research (Pharmacognosy) at University College London School of Pharmacy, and was until recently the head of the research cluster there.
 He currently serves as the joint chair of UCL’s Research Ethics Committee.

-Professor Heinrich is author of over 300 published peer-reviewed papers, and is widely cited and recognised as an expert in the field of medicinal plant research.
-His key areas of interest include the prevention and early stage management of diabetes (metabolic syndrome) and cancer chemoprevention based on the use of traditional medicines as well as best practice in the supply of herbal medical products/botanicals (value chains).
+As the author of more than 300 published peer-reviewed papers, Michael is widely cited and recognised as an expert in the field of medicinal plant research.
+His key areas of interest include the prevention and early stage management of diabetes (metabolic syndrome) and cancer chemoprevention based on the use of traditional medicines, as well as best practice in the supply of herbal medical products/botanicals.